by Karen & Grace Morris

 Since weaving branches together is kind of hard, there is a simpler craft you can do with your kids with paper.
 It won't hold hard-boiled eggs, but plastic eggs will sit nicely inside.

-Take one piece of construction paper (I used light blue) fold in half.
-Make several cuts from the fold to the cut end stopping about 1/2 inch from the cut end.
-Space the cuts about one inch from each other.
+Take one piece of light blue construction paper, fold in half.
+Make several cuts from the fold to the cut end, stopping about 1/2 inch from the cut end.
+Space the cuts about 1 inch from each other.
 This is the base piece.

-With another color (I used green) cut one inch strips.
-Depending how you folded your base paper will determine the length of your cut strips.
+With a piece of green paper, cut 1-inch strips.
+Depending on how you folded your base paper will determine the length of your cut strips.